-The announcement that Vikki Campion is expecting a baby with the Deputy Prime Minister shocked Australia, mostly because Vikki was a former media adviser to Mr Joyce.
+The announcement that Vikki Campion was expecting a baby with the former Deputy Prime Minister shocked Australia, mostly because Vikki was a former media adviser to Mr Joyce.

 The Daily Telegraph reported that the couple had moved in together and Mr Joyce was "madly in love'' but the 50-year-old is concerned about the welfare of his daughters, who are in their late teens and early 20s.

 Ms Campion, 33, worked as Mr Joyce's media advisor before she moved into a more senior role with Resources Minister Matt Canavan in April last year.